 With this one, I find myself a bit more forgiving.
 Maybe.

-I actually discuss a bit of this with my twin sister in my latest podcast episode, “Bodily Function Junction: Teeth and Hair, Beauty and Body Image, and Tampons.”
+I actually discuss a bit of this with my twin sister in my latest podcast episode, “Twin Sisters Discuss Beauty and Body Image.”
 In the episode, my sister talks about three young women she came across in the bagel shop that morning.
 And even though I had never seen these women, I found myself intrigued by my sister’s description of them.
 In the episode, we discuss the topics of our own beauty and body image issues, and discuss our feelings about these three women, among other things.

 Style is tricky, because style can be so personal.
 It is also quite changeable.
 Weight and genetics are less changeable, so therefore trigger me because of a greater sense of a lack of control.
 However, when I see a stylish gal and love her look, I feel several different things.